gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 **“How do they align to the groups that were identified above?”**

-We reference various role titles and their definitions throughout this section.
-While this may be frustrating and confusing, don’t read this module as the only way to reference the skills or naming conventions of a specific role.
-It’s important to define roles for yourselves, work across your team for understanding and clarity, and get feedback from industry.

 ![Made up and Don't Matter](__images/14_dont_matter.png)

 Let’s go back to the three groups we defined:

 ### User Community
-_Recall that the user community encompasses a spectrum, from end-users to requirements owners.
-End-users utilize the software-intensive capability developed, and requirements owners support documentation of specific capability needs and provide context within the larger DoD capability ecosystem.
-They can also include representatives from the user community if access to end-users is not feasible._
+_Recall that the user community encompasses a spectrum, from end-users to requirements owners._

 Here are two examples of user communities: